dlvm-team/dlvm-team.github.io/index.md

 by adjoint code generation, domain-specific optimizations, and a code generator targeting GPU via LLVM.

-Designed as a modern compiler IR inspired by LLVM and SIL, DLVM IR is more modular and more generic than existing deep learning compiler IRs, and supports deep learning DSLs with high expressivity.
-With our prototypical deep learning DSLs embedded in Swift, we argue that the DLVM system enables a form of modular, safe and performant toolkits for deep learning.
+Designed as a modern compiler infrastructure inspired by LLVM, DLVM is more modular and more generic than existing deep learning compiler frameworks, and supports tensor DSLs with high expressivity.
+With our prototypical staged DSL embedded in Swift, we argue that the DLVM system enables a form of modular, safe, and performant frameworks for deep learning.

 ---